 3. Use a screwdriver to pry off the hubcap if your truck has one.

-This process is relatively simple and not too different from removing the hubcap on a car.
+This process is relatively simple and not too different from removing the hubcap.
 You’ll need to pry it open at multiple spots to remove it fully.

 Your semi truck’s flat tire might not have a hubcap.
 If not, move onto Step 4.